 Just 21 miles south of downtown Pittsburgh, there’s a pick-your-own farm offering the ability to pick fruit from May through October.
 Starting the year with strawberries and raspberries, they offer apple and pumpkin picking on weekends in September and October.
 They have the standard farm fare of course, with hayrides, farm animals and a playground for kids.
 But they offer so much more such as Spookley, the Square Pumpkin Weekend (first weekend in October)!
 Take a walk through Storybook Pumpkinland, with 250 pumpkin-headed characters from nursery rhymes and children’s, too.
 We’re sure they have more fun planned for the rest of October where it will be action-packed!

 A 200 acre, fourth generation family farm that opens starting the first weekend in October for pumpkin picking.
 Belgium Horse Drawn Hayrides the first two weekends in October.
 Corn maze, hay maze, balloon launcher and farm animals also available for families to enjoy while visiting.
 It is located at 308 Spruce Street, Lehighton, PA 18235.
 This is about 23 miles northwest of Allentown.

 Way Frut Farm - Port Matilda, PA

 They host a fall festival every 2nd and 3rd Saturday in October.
-Free wagon rides out to the patch for pumpkin picking.
+Free wagon rides out to the patch for pumpkin picking or apple orchard.
 Petting zoo, craft vendors and apple slingshot.
 Baked goods including apple dumplings available.
 Additional food provided by the Lions Club.
 10 percent of earnings go to a Dominican Republic orphanage.
 The first Saturday of October is Apple Cider Demonstration Day.
 Their address is 2355 Halfmoon Valley Rd., Port Matilda, PA.
 It is 35 miles northeast of Altoona.